IngridMorstrad/IngridMorstrad.github.io/thoughts/_posts/2019-10-21-lets-talk-about-health-costs.markdown

 categories: thoughts
 ---

 Drug prices are similar to the points in "Whose Line is it Anyway?" - they're made up.
-The price that is shown in the infographic (250$) is purely artificial, considering the drug maker gives a $62.50 debate, meaning the actual cost to the drug maker is only $187.5.
+The price that is shown in the infographic (250$) is purely artificial, considering the drug maker gives a $62.50 rebate, meaning the actual cost to the drug maker is only $187.5.

 <img src="https://khn.org/wp-content/uploads/sites/2/2016/10/drug-pipeline-final_1498.jpg?resize=1200,2346">